Fastmail offers a powerful search feature to help you quickly and easily find the messages you need.

 from:rob OR from:richard.

-since:"1 week ago" from:rob NOT subject:"new web interface"would find any messages from Rob in the last week that are not about the "new web interface".
+since:"1 week ago" from:rob NOT subject:"new web interface"would find any messages from Rob in the last week where the subject line does not contain the words "new web interface".

 ()— grouping, e.g.

 (from:rob subject:"new web interface") OR subject:urgent.
-This finds any mail from Rob with "new web interface" in the subject line, as well as mail from anyone with the subject "urgent".
+This finds any messages from Rob with "new web interface" in the subject line, as well as messages from anyone with the subject "urgent".
+Grouping can also be used to create searches that have both

 You can also substitute the characters